SM-65 Atlas Inter-Continental Ballistic Missile System 1956-1965

 The estimated cost of the SM-65 program was over $4.3 billion dollars in 1960 dollar's.
 That would equate to over $40 billion dollars in current value.

 The operational Atlas D sites were located in Nebraska and Wyoming with one site in Iowa.
 The Atlas E sites were located in Kansas, Wyoming, Colorado and Washington state with one site in Idaho and one site in Nebraska.
-The Atlas F sites were located in Kansas, Nebraska, New Mexico, New York, Oklahoma and Texas with two sites in Vermont.
+The Atlas F sites were located in Kansas, Nebraska, New Mexico, New York (2 sites in Vermont), Oklahoma and Texas.

 The Atlas ICBM was armed with the W-38 thermonuclear warhead.
 This warhead had a nominal yield of 3.8 megatons of TNT.
-This is the equivalent of 253 times the yield of the Little Boy atomic bomb dropped on Hiroshima, Japan on August 6th, 1945.
+This is the equivalent of 316 times the yield of the Little Boy atomic bomb dropped on Hiroshima, Japan on August 6th, 1945.
+The Little Boy bomb had an estimated yield of 12 kilotons.

 There were 8 Atlas D sites built with a total of 24 missiles.
-Each Atlas D operational site contained 3 separate launchers.
 There were 27 Atlas E and 72 Atlas F sites constructed.
+This was a total of 123 operational ICBM sites plus 7 test launch facilities at Vandenberg AFB.